SHIRO: Near-Optimal Communication Strategies for Distributed Sparse Matrix Multiplication: Joint Row-Column Communication Strategy

 \subsubsection{Optimal Solution via Max-Flow Min-Cut}

 To solve this vertex cover problem optimally, we further reduce it to a minimum $s$-$t$ cut problem by constructing a flow network.
-This reduction exploits the well-established correspondence between minimum weighted vertex cover and minimum cut in bipartite graphs~\cite{konig1931grafok,schrijver2003combinatorial, egervary1931matrixok}.
-We build the flow network by adding source $s$ and sink $t$, connecting $s$ to each row vertex $i \in \mathcal{R}$ with capacity $w^{\mathrm{row}}_i$, connecting each column vertex $j \in \mathcal{C}$ to $t$ with capacity $w^{\mathrm{col}}_j$, and assigning infinite capacity to all bipartite edges $(i,j) \in E$.
-Since the minimum $s$-$t$ cut must avoid infinite-capacity edges, it can only cut finite-capacity edges, and the vertices corresponding to these cut edges form the optimal vertex cover.
+This reduction exploits the well-established correspondence between minimum weighted vertex cover and minimum cut in bipartite graphs~\cite{schrijver2003combinatorial}.
+We build the flow network by adding source $s$ and sink $t$, connecting $s$ to each row vertex $i \in \mathcal{R}$ with capacity $w^{\mathrm{row}}_i$, connecting each column vertex $j \in \mathcal{C}$ to $t$ with capacity $w^{\mathrm{col}}_j$, and assigning infinite capacity to all bipartite edges $(i,j) \in E$. {Since the minimum $s$-$t$ cut must avoid infinite-capacity edges, it can only cut edges incident to $s$ or $t$.
+Cutting edge $(s, i)$ corresponds to selecting row vertex $i$, and cutting edge $(j, t)$ corresponds to selecting column vertex $j$, together forming the optimal vertex cover.}

 \Cref{fig/methods/weighted_MVC} demonstrates this approach on an example matrix.
 The minimum cuts occur at $s \to 1$ and $7 \to t$, yielding the optimal vertex cover $\{1, 7\}$, which corresponds to communicating the row of $\mathbf{C}$ indexed by row 1 and the row of $\mathbf{B}$ indexed by column 7 to cover all nonzero entries.
 The max-flow min-cut theorem~\cite{ford1956maximal} guarantees that this solution achieves the minimum communication cost, since the cut value directly corresponds to the total communication volume in our original problem.

-This problem can be solved efficiently using the standard max-flow algorithm Dinic's algorithm~\cite{dinic1970algorithm}, achieving $O(V^2E)$ time complexity where $V = |\mathcal{R}| + |\mathcal{C}|$ and $E$ represents the number of edges in the flow network.
-Importantly, this optimization is performed offline: as long as the sparsity pattern of matrix $\mathbf{A}$ remains unchanged, the computed communication strategy can be reused across multiple SpMM operations, effectively amortizing the overhead of solving the problem.
+This problem can be solved efficiently using the standard max-flow algorithm, \textit{Dinic's algorithm}~\cite{dinic1970algorithm}, achieving $O(|V|^2|E|)$ time complexity where $|V| = |\mathcal{R}| + |\mathcal{C}|$ and $|E|$ represents the number of edges in the flow network.
+Importantly, this optimization is performed offline: as long as the sparsity pattern of matrix $\mathbf{A}$ remains unchanged, the computed communication strategy can be reused across multiple SpMM operations, effectively amortizing the overhead of solving the problem. {Moreover, since the optimization for each off-diagonal submatrix $\mathbf{A}^{(p,q)}$ is independent, these subproblems can be solved in parallel, further reducing overhead.}